yiisoft/yii2/docs/guide/tutorial-i18n.md

 If [[yii\i18n\MissingTranslationEvent::translatedMessage]] is set by the event handler it will be displayed as the translation result.

-> Attention: each message source handles its missing translations separately.
+> Note: each message source handles its missing translations separately.
 If you are using several message sources
-> and wish them treat missing translation in the same way, you should assign corresponding event handler to each of them.
+> and wish them to treat the missing translations in the same way, you should assign the corresponding event handler to each of them.

 Views